Leonardo Romero

-Bishop Leonardo Romero (August 13, 1930 - June 2, 1986) was a Bishop in the Episcopal Church (Anglican Church).
-Bishop Romero was consecrated Bishop Suffragan of the Diocese of Mexico in 1964 and assigned to the Northern Mexico region.
-In the 1972 General Convention of the Diocese of Mexico divided into three, and Bishop Romero was elected the first Bishop of the Diocese of Northern Mexico of the Anglican Church of Mexico.
-A title he held until his death in 1986.
+Bishop Leonardo Romero (August 13, 1930 – June 2, 1986) was a prominent prelate in the Anglican Church of Mexico and the Episcopal Church (Doctor of Divinity Virginia Theological Seminary).

+In 1964, he was consecrated as Bishop Suffragan of the Diocese of Mexico and assigned to the Northern Mexico region.
+Following the 1972 General Convention, the original diocese was divided into three distinct jurisdictions; Bishop Romero was subsequently elected as the first bishop of the newly formed Diocese of Northern Mexico, a position he held until his death in 1986.